 Your enrollment counselor will help evaluate your prior learning credit, provide information regarding financial aid and tuition assistance, recommend courses and help you get started with the application process.

-At a minimum, applicants seeking a bachelor's degree from the College for Professional Studies must either:
+Applicants seeking a bachelor's degree from the College for Professional Studies must possess:

 - Additional admission requirements apply to international students who are non-U.S. citizens.